Santa Rosa Healthy Neighborhoods Alliance

 Residential zones can be viewed with the Zoning Information Map – Santa Rosa County, Florida.

-It appears that new gas stations are only allowed in the Highway Commercial Development District (HCD).
-To see if your home is near HCD-zoned property visit the Zoning Information Map – Santa Rosa County, Florida.
+The Santa Rosa County LDC allows new gas stations in the Highway Commercial Development District (HCD), the Restricted Industrial District (M-1), and the General Industrial District (M-2).
+To see if your home is near HCD, M-1 or M-2 zoned property visit the Zoning Information Map – Santa Rosa County, Florida.

 Gas Station Potential Impacts